 Technical note: MSU will align and justify budgets at all levels and from all sources with the goals in this strategic plan and the unit-level plans that will be developed to reach university goals.
-This includes the implementation of an allocation model by FY13 under the leadership of the Budget Council and documenting the alignment of new initiative funding with the MSU strategic plan.
+This includes an initial phase-in of an all funds budgeting model by FY16 under the leadership of the Budget Council and documenting the alignment of new initiative funding with the MSU strategic plan.

 Metric S.3.2: Efficiency and effectiveness of mission support processes will show improvement by 2019.

 Technical note: The ongoing “Open MSU” initiative is laying the groundwork necessary to align resources with business service improvements.
 These ideas and administrative process improvements will continue to develop over time.

 Metric S.3.3: By 2019, fiscal resources will increase in support of the MSU Strategic Plan.